MercuryTechnologies/ada/README.md

 - first, an embedding model finds the closest documents in her index related to the question

-- second, those documents are added to her perompt and a completion model generates the final answer
+- second, those documents are added to her prompt and a completion model generates the final answer

 This means that her prompt looks like this: